InsightSoftwareConsortium/ITKPythonPackage/README.md

 ## Building Remote Modules with ITKPythonPackage

-ITK reusable workflows are available to build and package Python wheels as part of Continuous Integration (CI) via Github Actions runners.
+ITK reusable workflows are available to build and package Python wheels as part of Continuous Integration (CI) via GitHub Actions runners.
 Those workflows can handle the overhead of fetching, configuring, and running ITKPythonPackage build scripts for most ITK external modules.
 See [ITKRemoteModuleBuildTestPackageAction](https://github.com/InsightSoftwareConsortium/ITKRemoteModuleBuildTestPackageAction)